zicht/cms-tutorial/doc/tutorial.md

         return $ret;
 ```

+# 4.1 Create fixtures with the Fixture builder
 and add a fixture class to the correct namespace.
 The
 `ZichtFrameworkExtraBundle` contains a tool that can be useful if you want to
 create fixtures without writing too much code for it.
 This is called the